-On Sunday, President Donald Trump announced that the United States had reached a ceasefire deal with Iran, reopening the Strait of Hormuz, ending hostilities for 60 days and punting the issue of Iran’s nuclear program to future negotiations.
+On Sunday, President Donald Trump announced that the United States had reached a ceasefire deal with Iran, and soon after Iran confirmed that negotiators had come to terms.

-But while the agreement came as a welcome reprieve to a region battered by the three-month conflict — receiving significant praise from Middle East leaders — officials in Washington and Tehran appear unable to agree on what, exactly, they agreed to.
+But while the agreement came as a welcome reprieve to a region battered by the three-month conflict and garnered significant praise from Middle East leaders, officials in Washington and Tehran appear very much at odds over what, exactly, they agreed to.
+Neither nation has released the text of the memorandum of understanding that they both say they will sign in Geneva on Friday.

-Neither nation has released the text of the deal, which will be signed in Geneva on Friday, and many of the issues that the two nations have debated remain unaddressed publicly: the fate of frozen Iranian assets, sanctions relief on Iran, the timeline for restoring commercial traffic through the strait and whether the ceasefire extends to Lebanon.
+The rough outline appears clear: reopening the Strait of Hormuz, ending hostilities for 60 days and leaving the issue of Iran’s nuclear program for future negotiations.
+But many issues the two nations have grappled over remain publicly unaddressed: the fate of frozen Iranian assets, sanctions relief for Iran, the timeline for restoring commercial traffic through the strait and whether the ceasefire extends to Lebanon.

 A ceasefire… but where?

-On Monday, Israeli Prime Minister Benjamin Netanyahu made clear that he has no intention of pulling out of Lebanon, where Israeli troops have set up what he calls a “security zone.”
+Israeli Prime Minister Benjamin Netanyahu made clear Monday that he has no intention of pulling out of Lebanon, where Israeli troops have set up what he calls a “security zone.”
 Netanyahu also suggested that Israel was not bound by the deal between Iran and the U.S., and that Israel “will continue to thwart threats in the region,” including the Iranian nuclear program.

 Iran wants pay to play